Train inspector attacked after two breakdowns

 19 Agosto 2019

 Genoa, August 19 - The inspector on an Intercity train from Livorno to Milan was allegedly attacked by a passenger after the train broke down twice on Monday.
-The passenger allegedly assaulted the inspector at Arquata Scrivia, where the locomotive had broken down.
+The Austrian passenger, on the train with his family, allegedly assaulted the inspector at Arquata Scrivia, where the locomotive had broken down.
 The engine had already been changed at Genova Pontedecimo.
 Railway police and a medical team went to the scene of the alleged assault.
+They identified the alleged aggressor.
+The train moved off again after accumulating a delay of over three hours.

 LE RUBRICHE